Rebel Inc. Tips & Tricks02 Apr 2019 2

 Drones should also not be underestimated.
 Before a military unit can engage the enemy, they have to gather intelligence about the region, which slows them down massively and lets rebels spread quickly beyond your capabilities.
 Drones also help you find insurgent bases and are necessary on Brutal difficulty.
 Speaking of which…

 Brutal mode makes the game more difficult by increasing the rate of appearance and strength of the insurgents.
 Your first instinct might be to rapidly deploy Coalition soldiers to try and corner the rebels.
 This strategy works well at standard difficulty and can clear maps very quickly, but on Brutal you'll have to play a longer game.
-There are simply too many rebels to successfully defeat them purely through tactics.
+There are simply too many rebels to successfully defeat them purely through tactics, and extended deployments of Coalition soldiers will depress your ability to build support.
+Get National soldiers started right away instead, so they'll be ready to go when it hits the fan.

 As a result, you'll need to focus your development on improvements that will also help your soldiers or undercut the insurgents from the very beginning.
 Local Representatives and the Census will improve intelligence-gathering.
 Dirt Roads will let soldiers move more quickly into rural areas.
 Requesting help from an NGO, taken as cash delivered over time, serves as an investment that can pay off later when money is tight.
 Security improvements will make it more difficult for rebels to take hold of a province.
 On Brutal, directly building support becomes less important than keeping the support you have from being lost due to rebel activity.